-2. Enter appropriate values in the fields (connection parameters).
+Enter appropriate values in the fields (connection parameters).
 The fields marked with a red asterisk are mandatory.

 Field Name Description Driver Specifies the JDBC driver name for connecting to the database.
-Name For example, com.microsoft.sqlserver.jdbc.SQLServerDriver DBMS Name/DSN Specifies the SQL Server database name being used to connect to the environment.
+Name For example, com.microsoft.sqlserver.jdbc.SQLServerDriver Address/Ho- Specifies the IP address or server host name of the database.
+For example, localhost.
+DBMS Name/DSN Specifies the SQL Server database name being used to connect to the environment.
 For example, ErwinDIS931.
-IP Address/H- ost Name Specifies the IP address or server host name of the database.
-For example, localhost.
 Domain Specifies the network domain name on which database resides.
 For example, U-DOM1.
-Port Specifies the port to connect with the database.
-1433 is the default port for a Sql Server database type.
-You can change it, if required.
 User Name Specifies the SQL Server (Service Account) user name.
 For example, sa.
-Password Specifies the SQL Server (Service Account) password.
-For example, goerwin@1.
-URL Specifies the full JDBC URL that is used to establish a connection to the database.
-It is autopopulated based on the other parameters. jdbc:jtds:sqlserver://SERVER_NAME:PORT#;data- baseName=DatabaseName;domain=DomainName;useNTLMv2=true; DBMS Schema Specifies the schema for the database.
-Use this option to select multiple or narrow down to single schema.
-For example, DBO.
-Con- Specifies the connection pool type being used to connect via JDBC.

-Field Name Description nection Pool Type For example, HIKARICP and BONECP.
+Specifies the full JDBC URL that is used to establish a connection to the database.
+It is autopopulated based on the other parameters. jdbc:jtds:sqlserver://SERVER_NAME:PORT#;data- baseName=DatabaseName;domain=DomainName;useNTLMv2=true; Password Specifies the SQL Server (Service Account) password. r asswui u For example, goerwin@1.
+Save Pass- word Specifies whether the password is saved DBMS Specifies the schema for the database.
+Instance Use this option to select multiple or narrow down to single schema.
+Schema For example, DBO.
+Specifies the connection pool type being used to connect via JDBC.
+For example, HIKARICP and BONECP.
 Number of Partitions Specifies the number of partitions for the database.
 It is autopopulated with default number of partitions.
 You can edit and provide the number of partitions as required.
 For example, 2.
-Minimum Con- nections Per Par- titions Specifies the minimum connections per partitions for the database.
-It is autopopulated with default minimum connections per partitions.
-You can edit and provide the minimum connections per partitions as required.
+Minimum Specifies the minimum connections per partitions for the database.
+It is auto-

+Field Name Description

+Con-

+nections populated with default minimum connections per partitions.
+You can edit and

+Per Par- provide the minimum connections per partitions as required.
 For example, 3.

+titions

+Maximum

-Maximum Con- nections Per Par- titions Specifies the maximum connections per partitions for the database.
-It is autopopulated with default maximum connections per partitions.
-You can edit and provide the maximum connections per partitions as required.
+Con- Specifies the maximum connections per partitions for the database.
+It is autonections populated with default maximum connections per partitions.
+You can edit and

+Per Par- provide the maximum connections per partitions as required.
 For example, 5.

+titions

-To use database options, click .
+To use database options, click $\stackrel{=}{=}$ (Options).